datacommonsorg/website/packages/web-components/docs/components/ranking.md

 - `showMultiColumn` _boolean_

   Whether to show variables across multiple columns in one table, with a header for each variable.
+The last variable provided is used for ranking.

   Default: false.
 If multiple variables are provided, a separate ranking table is generated for each variable.